Hero Image

 Pablo Egaña del Sol, 2016

 Pablo's He conducts research on applied economics, focusing on human capital, green innovation, and entrepreneurship.
-He is currently is an Assistant Professor, the inaugural director of the Master in Sustainable Business at the School of Business at Universidad Adolfo Ibanez, Santiago, and Principal Researcher at the Millenium Center of Evolution of Work (MNEW).
+He is currently is an Assistant Professor, the inaugural director of the Master in Sustainable Business at the School of Business at Universidad Adolfo Ibanez, Santiago, and Principal Researcher at the Millennium Center of Evolution of Work (MNEW).

 Ram Mukul Fishman, 2011